-Being bored of the daily routine of WFH, I found out that there have been more chunks of spare time to spend, and because of my long-lasting curiosity towards Japan and Japanese, in May, I decide to try learning Japanese and see how far I could go.
+Being bored of the daily routine of WFH, I found out that there have been more chunks of spare time to spend, and because of my long-lasting curiosity towards Japan and Japanese, in May, I decided to try learning Japanese and see how far I could go.
 The target I made for myself is passing the 2020.12 JLPT N3 exams (the July exam happened to be canceled).

 My motivation to learn Japanese is relatively straightforward:

-- It’s close to Chinese.
-Two languages are similar concerning lexical similarity, and I can save some effort reading Kanji (but not reading).
 Japanese culture is influential to almost everyone around me.
 I watched several Japanese dramas and movies, including several times of Legal High.

 I want to introduce my reference books, textbooks, exam books, and how I used them.
 I hope it can help somebody to start their journey of learning Japanese.

 For reference books, I only bought three books, and these are more than enough for me.